 Can he do this, since I need a small window of time, just to clear a spot in my home to put the rest of what belongs to me, that remains in the home?

 Unfortunately, I think you should retain an attorney to protect your interests in this sad situation.
 The attorney you choose should specialize in estate and POA matters and should not be connected to your problem in any way.
 Initially, your attorney can send a letter to your brother to stop all action on anything in the house, etc., that may be yours or of interest to you and set a time that you can access the house to recover all items you believe are yours.
-The attorney can also file suit for all actions your brother has taken to prevent access to the house and return all items, etc., that are yours.

 This is a difficult and emotional time for all involved; please keep your emotions in check (your attorney will handle the affairs) and a clear plan to accomplish your goals.